Government of Colombia: Judiciary

-The judiciary of Colombia interprets and applies the laws of the country to ensure equal justice under law and to provide a mechanism for dispute resolution.
+The judiciary of Colombia interprets and applies the country's laws to ensure equal justice under the law and to provide a mechanism for dispute resolution.
 The judicial branch of Colombia's national government is composed of four high courts: the Supreme Court of Justice which takes on matters of criminal law, the Council of State which handles administrative law, the Constitutional Court dealing with constitutional law, and the Superior Council of Judicature which manages jurisdictional conflicts and judicial administration.
 Colombia’s legal system follows civil law.

 Supreme Court of Justice of Colombia

-The Supreme Court of Justice of Colombia handles criminal law, composed of 23 judges appointed to non-renewable 8 year terms by congress from a list of candidates.
-Justices must be a lawyer who has served a minimum of 10 years in the judiciary, the public ministry, or at an established educational institution and be a natural-born Colombian citizen.
+The Supreme Court of Justice of Colombia handles criminal law, composed of 23 judges appointed to non-renewable 8-year terms by Congress from a list of candidates.
+Justices must be lawyers who have served a minimum of 10 years in the judiciary, the public ministry, or at an established educational institution and be natural-born Colombian citizens.
 The court was created in 1886 and is led by the President of the Supreme Court of Justice.
-Below the Supreme Court are Judicial District Superior Tribunals and below them, district courts.
-Prior to the 1991 constitution, it was the highest legal, civil, criminal and constitutional court in Colombia.
+Below the Supreme Court are Judicial District Superior Tribunals and, below them, district courts.
+Before the 1991 constitution, it was the highest legal, civil, criminal, and constitutional court in Colombia.